kylemorton5770/pretix/doc/development/api/payment_2.0.rst

 * The system can now detect orders that are over- or underpaid, independent of the payment providers in use.

-* Therefore, we can now allow partial payments, partial refunds, and chaning paid orders, and automatically detect the cases listed above and notify the user.
+* Therefore, we can now allow partial payments, partial refunds, and changing paid orders, and automatically detect the cases listed above and notify the user.

 Payment providers now interact with those payment and refund objects more than with orders.